tomka700/Minimal-path/README.md

 ---

 ### Notes
-- The formulas used for `Current Best` in the code are explained here: https://math.stackexchange.com/q/5036847
+- The formulas used for `CURRENT_BEST` in the code are explained here: https://math.stackexchange.com/q/5036847
 - This program only tests `(1, 1)` and `(1, 0)` moves
 - All moves of optimal solutions for `3 < n < 8` are zero waste, this is enforced as a general rule, see `added.count()`
 - Chebyshev distance is used as it is equivalent in the case of only using (1,1) and (1,0) moves and it is faster